Arrhythmia: Are You At Risk?

 It isn't usually life-threatening, but AF significantly increases your risk of having a stroke, so you may need to take medicines to prevent that happening.
 Other medicines can help control your heart rate, or you may need to have a pacemaker fitted.

 This too is quite common but rarely life-threatening.
-SVT is when your heart starts beating very quickly, accompanied by other symptoms such as light headedness, breathlessness, dizziness and chest pain.
+SVT is when your heart suddenly starts beating very quickly (100 beats per minute or higher), accompanied by other symptoms such as light headedness, breathlessness, dizziness and chest pain.
 These symptoms tend to come and go – you may experience them a few times a day or as seldom as once or twice a year.
 And they can last anything from a few seconds to a few days in some rare cases.

 Some people who have SVT have had a heart condition since birth, called Wolff-Parkinson-White syndrome.
 This is caused by an extra electrical connection in the heart that makes their heart beat abnormally quickly on occasion.
 Others find things like alcohol, caffeine, smoking and stress can trigger the symptoms of a SVT.